xsb/dog/DOGFILE_SPEC.md

 ## Task definition

 The task map accepts the following directives.
-Please note that directives marked with an asterisk are not implemented yet and will possibly change.
+Please note that directives marked with an asterisk are not implemented in Dog yet and their usage and behaviour will possibly change.

 ### task

 Name of the task.
-A string made of lowercase characters (a-z), integers (0-9) and hyphens (-).
+A string that may include lowercase characters (a-z), integers (0-9) and hyphens (-).

 ```yml
 - task: mytask